bbarekas/bbarekas.github.com/_posts/2013-10-08-my-first-race-for-2013.markdown

 <a href='http://www.run-greece.gr/index.php?option=com_joodb&view=article
 &joobase=3&id=84767%3Amparekas&Itemid=136&lang=en'>
 official results page</a> as 55:55.
-Given the overhead in the distance this is about a 5:30/km pace, I reached my target.
+Given the overhead in the distance this is about a 5:30/km pace, I have reached my target.

 Here is the route of the 10K race as I tracked it with my phone.